Sales Tax at Special Events

 If you sell at more than five shows or events per year in the state of Missouri, you should obtain a Missouri sales tax license.

 A Missouri Tax Registration Application (Form 2643), must be completed and submitted to the Missouri Department of Revenue.
 The registration application may be completed online at http://dor.mo.gov/business/register/.
 It can also be obtained by visiting our Business Tax Registration Forms page or by calling (800) 877-6881.
-If you wish to complete a paper application, you may mail it or take it to any Tax Assistance Center.

 No. Sales tax must be reported and paid using your regular sales tax return for your Missouri sales tax identification number.